-Natasha Oceane‘s New Training Guide – Cut Reload!
+Natacha Oceane‘s New Training Guide – Cut Reload!

 This is exactly why I purchased Natacha Oceane’s brand new training guide, Cut Reload.
-I have mentioned Natasha on my blog before and frankly her appraoch to training (and life in general) is everything I want and more.
+I have mentioned Natacha on my blog before and frankly her appraoch to training (and life in general) is everything I want and more.

 As with last year’s version, the name for the training guide includes the term ‘Cut’.
-However, Natasha’s apporach with the guide is anything but short-term.
+However, Natacha’s apporach with the guide is anything but short-term.
 Sure, we all want to lose a bit of fat (emphasis on using the term ‘fat’ there and not ‘weight’.) but she delves much deeper than that.

 I am incredibly excited to embark on this 10-week (and longer!) journey and to see how I feel and look at the end of it.
-With nutrition advice certified by Renee, an Olympic Nutritionist, and Natasha-style training workouts, I have never been so excited to get moving.
+With nutrition advice certified by Renee, an Olympic Nutritionist, and Natacha-style training workouts, I have never been so excited to get moving.

 The idea behind this series is that I will be writing updates on my progression and thoughts on the guide.
 By the end of it, I hope to have an in-depth and overall review of Cut Reload!
 I always find reviews of products, such as training guides, really useful – so I hope you do too!

 To begin this journey off, I want to speak about where I think I am now, how I am going to approach the training guide and the reviewing process.